Irène Zurkinden: Life and achievements

 2025 Kulturstiftung Basel H.Geiger / KBHG honored Zurkinden with a retrospective focusing on drawings and never seen before sketchbooks starting in 1932.

+Hauser&Wirth presents the artist at Basel Kunststage 2026 in a solo exhibition.

 After World War 2, Irène Zurkinden lived in Basel and Paris and made long trips to Morocco (1948), Spain (1950/51) and Italy (1952/53).
 In those years, she designed costumes and sets for the Stadttheater Basel and increasingly worked on book illustrations.